EnterpriseDB/barman/doc/manual/16-installation.en.md

 If you want to have the latest version of Barman, the recommended method is to install it through the [PostgreSQL Community APT repository] [aptpgdg].
 Instructions can be found in the [APT section of the PostgreSQL Wiki] [aptpgdgwiki].

-> **Note:**
+> **NOTE:**
 > Thanks to the direct involvement of Barman developers in the
-> PostgreSQL Community APT repository project, you will have access to
+> PostgreSQL Community APT repository project, you will always have access
-> the most updated versions of Barman.
+> to the most updated versions of Barman.

 Installing Barman is as easy.
 As `root` user simply type: